e1quem/LML/README.md

 Here are the SHAP values graph of the *Absolute* and *Delta* models **[Figure 3]**.
 We observe that public ratings, movie genre and director dynamics play an important role in defining this user's preferences.
 Precise weights can be found in **Figure 4**, and SHAP dependence plots of top features are plotted in **Figure 5** and **Figure 6**.

-**Figure 3: SHAP values for Absolute and Delta models on Karsten's Rated Movies**
+**Figure 3: SHAP Values for Absolute and Delta Models on Karsten's Rated Movies**
 <p align="center">
   <img src=out/art/SHAPabsolute.png width="400">
   <img src=out/art/SHAPdelta.png width="400">
 </p>

-**Figure 4: Ten Major Feature Importance for Absolute and Delta Models**
+**Figure 4: Ten Major Features Importance for Absolute and Delta Models**
 ```
 Feature importance for Absolute model           Feature importance for Delta model
 rating_skew    : 27.61                          actors: 16.40